bitcointranscripts/transcription-review-backend/README.md

 (e.g. `const secret = require('crypto').randomBytes(64).toString('hex')`)

-- Run `make start` to start the api service.
+- Run `make init` to initialize and start the api service.
 This will run migrations, seed the database and start the server.

-- You only need run `make start` the first time.
+- You only need run `make init` the first time.
 Subsequent run only requires `make run` or `yarn dev`

 ## API docs endpoints to check out